• Skip to primary navigation

 Make it your own

-You can easily personalize this salad to suit your preferences by making some simple tweaks.
+You can easily personalize this curry tofu salad to suit your preferences with simple tweaks.

 • Instead of tofu, use chickpeas or seitan chicken

-• Instead of yellow onion, use spring onions
+• Instead of yellow onion, use green onion

-• Use cashews, almonds, or toasted pine nuts in place of pistachios
+• Instead of pistachios, use roasted cashews, sliced almonds, sunflower seeds, pepitas, or toasted pine nuts

 • Roll it into a tortilla